MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 - The management server computer name can't exceed 15 characters.
 - Don’t install the VMM management server, or other System Center components other than agents, on servers running Hyper-V.
 - You can install the VMM management server on a VM.
 If you do, and you use the Dynamic Memory feature of Hyper-V, then you must set the startup RAM for the virtual machine to be at least 2,048 megabytes (MB).
+::: moniker range=">= sc-vmm-2019 <= sc-vmm-2022"

+- We recommend that you use a dedicated SCVMM management server and not install any other System Center components and management tools on the same server.
+- If you want to manage more than 150 hosts, we recommend the following:

+::: moniker-end

+::: moniker range=">= sc-vmm-1801 <= sc-vmm-2016"

 - If you want to manage more than 150 hosts, we recommend that you use a dedicated computer for the VMM management server and do the following:

+::: moniker-end

   - Add one or more remote computers as library servers, and don't use the default library share on the VMM management server.
   - Don't run the SQL Server instance on the VMM management server.
 - For high availability, the VMM management server can be installed on a failover cluster.
 [Learn more](~/vmm/plan-ha-install.md).